Network

 By developing a network of African and European experts (from think tanks and universities) mobilised in favour of sustainable recovery and economic transformation in Africa that come together regularly to discuss and reflect independently on the Europe-Africa relationship and co-build value propositions for a renewed cooperation between the two continents, it aims, in the long run at bringing fresh ideas to the table to overcome misunderstandings and foster collaboration.
 It also aims at mending the relationship by bringing together new empirical analyses: knowledge is key to change the relationship!

-The Ukȧmȧ platform is co-chaired by Chukwumerije Okereke (Professor at Alex Ekwueme Federal University Ndufu-Alike Ikwo; Director Centre for Climate Change and Development (CCCD)), and Sébastien Treyer (Director, IDDRI) and guided by a steering committee including the following members: Ann Kingiri, Senior Research Fellow (ACTS), Kenya; Fatima Denton, Director of the Institute for Natural Resources in Africa at the United Nations University, Ghana; Chantal Naidoo, Founder Rabia Transitions, South Africa; Youba Sokona, Vice President IPCC; San Bilal, Associate director - sustainable African economies and climate action (ECDPM); Christine Hackenesch, Coordinator Africa Group & Senior researcher, German Institute of Development and Sustainability (IDOS).
+The Ukȧmȧ platform is co-chaired by Chukwumerije Okereke (Professor at Alex Ekwueme Federal University Ndufu-Alike Ikwo; Director Centre for Climate Change and Development (CCCD)), and Sébastien Treyer (Director, IDDRI) and guided by a steering committee including the following members: Ann Kingiri, Senior Research Fellow (ACTS), Kenya; Fatima Denton, Director of the Institute for Natural Resources in Africa at the United Nations University, Ghana; Chantal Naidoo, Founder Rabia Transitions, South Africa; Youba Sokona, Vice President IPCC; San Bilal, Associate director - sustainable African economies and climate action (ECDPM); Aparajita Banerjee, Senior Researcher, German Institute of Development and Sustainability (IDOS).

 Context